arago/OGIT/NTO/ITSMO/README.md

 #This is CIMI Readme.md

-Here you'll find the NTO enablement for DMTF CIMI - Cloud Infrastructure Management Interface.
+Here you'll find the NTO enablement for ITSMO - ITSM Ontology V1

 ##ITSMO Background